billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ## Cancellation

 An important consideration that is often overlooked is cancellation.
 For each request to ASP.NET Core, there is a cancellation token attached.
-It turns out requests will often be terminated early, be it for cancelling a download, navigating elsewhere, the app crashing, or even potentially in some types of attacks.
-If this cancellation token is not passed on to the calls to blob storage, then even if the client aborts the request after a couple of packets, the service will still continue to download the full blob.
+In general usage requests will often be terminated early, be it for cancelling a download, navigating the browser elsewhere before it finished loaded, the app crashing, or even potentially in some types of attacks.
+If this cancellation token is not passed on to the calls to blob storage, then even if the client aborts the request after a couple of packets, the Controller will still continue to download the full blob.

-I wrote up a simple client to test this as shown below, which requests a large asset from the controller, and then after fetching 4KB of data kills the request.
+I wrote up a simple client to test this as shown below, which requests a large asset from the controller, and then after fetching the first 4KB of data kills the request.

 ```csharp
 var client = new HttpClient();